blinry/blinry.org/content/writespace/index.md

 As for the story: *You’re exploring a haunted house and find a strange parchment scroll.
 When you touch it, something terrible happens: You’re turned into a typewriter!
 Use your surroundings and find the magic words to lift the curse!
 Oh, and you can’t type spaces, of course.*

-You download the game from [the Ludum Dare website](https://ldjam.com/events/ludum-dare/42/writespace).
+You can download the game from [the Ludum Dare website](https://ldjam.com/events/ludum-dare/42/writespace).

 [![Title screen](title.png)](https://ldjam.com/events/ludum-dare/42/writespace)